 Infrastructure as a Service (IaaS)

-Examples of IaaS: Microsoft Azure, Amazon Web Services (AWS), Cisco Metacloud, Google Compute Engine (GCE).
+- Examples of IaaS: Microsoft Azure, Amazon Web Services (AWS), Cisco Metacloud, and Google Compute Engine (GCE).

 Platform as a Service (PaaS)

 Situated a bit higher up the cloud computing pyramid is PaaS.
 Whereas IaaS delivers all the tools available through the cloud and leaves it to customers to build whatever suits their needs, PaaS is a bit more specialized.
 Rather than pure infrastructure, PaaS provides the framework needed to build, test, deploy, manage, and update software products.
 It utilizes the same basic infrastructure as IaaS, but it also includes the operating systems, middleware, development tools, and database management systems needed to create software applications.

 PaaS is extremely helpful for any company that develops software and web-based applications.
 Many of the tools needed to develop for multiple platforms (computers, mobile devices, browsers, etc.) can be quite expensive.
 By using PaaS, customers can access the development tools they need, when they need them, without having to purchase them outright.

 Since the platform is accessible over the internet, remote development teams can all access the same assets to speed up product development.
 Most PaaS tools provide extensive pre-coded applications built into the platform, which can greatly reduce coding time and help companies get their products to market faster.

 - Examples of PaaS: AWS Elastic Beanstalk, Apache Stratos, Google App Engine, and Microsoft Azure.

 Software as a Service (SaaS)